jason-c-daniels/slug-character-sheet/README.md

 The app features the basic things you would expect of a desktop app: new, load, save, print.
 Since there is no "Name" field, the "saved" (downloaded) file will always be named the same.
 Be sure to rename it to something meaningful.

+### This branch is where the most recent published version of the app runs.